Trust vs. Mistrust: Psychosocial Stage 1

 • Lower peer-rated social preference

 Similarly, psychologists like Mary Ainsworth pointed to the relationships and trust established in infancy when discussing adult relationships.
-Yes, the trust issues you have with your partner may be traced back to your needs not being met as a child.
+Yes, your trust issues with your partner may be traced back to your needs not being met as a child.
 At least, that’s what attachment theory suggests.

 Attachment Styles and Trust